 ScanWatch includes three electrodes to ensure measurement accuracy.
-Two electrodes are discreetly integrated inside the main body of the watch, and the third electrode is in the stainless steel bezel of the watch.
+Two electrodes are discreetly integrated inside the main body of the watch, and the third electrode is in the stainless steel upper ring (the bezel) of the watch.
 Users simply need to touch both sides of the bezel to start recording ECG anytime and anywhere.

 Is it a medically-approved measurement?

 We led several clinical studies to compare ScanWatch measurements with the gold standard and assess its medical accuracy.
 ScanWatch has received CE medical certification in Europe and is expected to receive FDA approval in the United States pending the results of these clinical studies.

 What is the benefit of having an ECG on the wrist?